-The need for targeted efforts to improve access to services and supports for young people with mental health and AOD issues is further emphasised in the Young People's Mental Health and Alcohol and Other Drug Use: Priorities for Action 2020 - 2025.
+The need for targeted efforts to improve access to services and supports for young people with mental health and AOD issues is further emphasised in the Young People's Mental Health and Alcohol and Other Drug Use: Priorities for Action 2020 2025.

-The Program is an innovative and collaborative partnership approach between the Commission, Program Coordinator, Providers, and the Department of Communities (Communities) to provide psychosocial supports linked to transitional psychosocial support and housing, concurrent with clinical supports and services for the young person to maximise their success in recovery and living in the community.
+The Program is an innovative and collaborative partnership approach between the Commission, the Program Coordinator and the Providers to provide transitional psychosocial supports and where relevant, clinical supports and services for the young person to maximise their success in recovery and independent living within the community.